Cape Town: South Africa is one of 51 countries that have not yet ratified the agreement

 Don’t shout this out too loud, but there are those who say trade facilitation is not the first multilateral trade deal since the WTO was created.
 They point to WTO deals in services on finance (twice), movement of natural persons and basic telecommunications.

-But those agreements date back to 1995–97, soon after the WTO was born.
+But those agreements date back to 1995–97, soon after the WTO was born (and when trade facilitation was still a twinkle in the EU’s eye).
 That was an awfully long time ago.

 The various databases and other resources available are rather confusing.
 You can access one, follow some links, and find yourself in another.
 However, the amount of available information is useful.